expo/expo/docs/pages/expokit/expokit.md

 This step ensures that the Metro bundler is running and serving your app's JS bundle for development.
 Leave this running and continue with the following steps.

-> Note: Before building for release, you **must** run `expo publish` to serve your app's JS bundle in TestFlight and production.
+> Note: Before building for release, you **must** run the Classic Update's `expo publish` command to serve your app's JS bundle in TestFlight and production.

 ### 3. iOS: Configure, build and run